5 Inexpensive Window Treatments That Look Designer (Blinds, Shades, Curtains)

 From faux wood blinds to layered curtains and shades, these are the exact window treatments we used to elevate our bedroom affordably and you can easily shop the same look using the links I’ve provided throughout the post!

-5 Affordable Window Treatments That Look Designer
+5 Affordable Window Treatments That Are Inexpensive

 The way our bedroom is situated, the only way we could really position a king size bed was to put it under the window.
 I wasn’t sure how I felt about this at first because it seemed really scary not to have a head board or even put one of those cute little signs or shelves above our bed, but after playing around, I’ve actually fallen in love with how this window turned out.